 According to the American Prepper Network, the five main skills needed for a long-term disaster are abilities related to power, water, shelter, food, and basic survival skills.
 My take on this is very similar, except that I’ve replaced power generation experience with medical experience.
-After all, mankind has gone without electricity for a far longer time than we’ve relied upon it.
-On the other hand, doctors, nurses and others with expertise in keeping people healthy will be in great demand in a survival situation.

 The bug out bag is one of the most talked about bags is one of the most written about bags in the prepper blogosphere; however, the Get-Home Bag (GHB) may be the bag you are most likely to use during a crisis.
 The Get-Home Bag (GHB) is a survival kit designed to get you home if a catastrophic disaster occurs while you are away.
 Hopefully you will be able to make it to your vehicle and drive home, even if you must detour, but experience teaches that isn’t always possible.
 One of the unforgettable images from the terrorist attacks on September 11, 2001 was large groups of people walking across the Brooklyn Bridge with the dusk and smoke blocking the view of the twin towers.
 Design your Get-Home Bag (GHB) with the assumption you will need to walk home.